MuhammadAhmedSuhail/MuhammadAhmedSuhail/README.md

 **AID Lab, Islamabad** (Aug 2023 - May 2024)
 - Designed a voice assistant for monitoring mental and physical health.
 - Integrated features like workout and calorie tracking, anxiety and depression detection, and emotional state monitoring.
-- Finetuned BERT for emotion detection and utilized GenAI for mental health suggestions.
+- Finetuned BERT for emotion detection and utilized Generative AI and RAG for mental health suggestions.

 #### Natural Language Processing (NLP) Intern
 **AIMLAB, Islamabad** (Jul 2022 - Aug 2022)